dapr/docs/howto/invoke-and-discover-services/README.md

 dapr run --app-id cart --app-port 5000 python app.py
 ```

-If your app uses an SSL connection:
+If your app uses an SSL connection, you can tell Dapr to invoke your app over an insecure SSL connection:

 ```bash
 dapr run --app-id cart --app-port 5000 --app-ssl python app.py